dhq-boiler/simple_inline_annotation_format/js/README.md

   - `"id"`: The unique identifier for the entity type.
   - `"label"`: The human-readable label for the entity type.

-## Relation Notation
+## Relation Annotation

-The `SimpleInlineTextAnnotation` gem supports advanced relation notation, allowing you to define relationships between annotated entities.
+The `SimpleInlineTextAnnotation` gem supports advanced relation annotation, allowing you to define relationships between annotated entities.
 This is achieved by interpreting the second set of square brackets (`[]`) based on the number of elements it contains.

 ### Parsing Rules